-- 3.40 There will also be qualitative benefits associated with providing a strong active use, reducing any potential for blight and, importantly, providing new accommodation.
+- 3.32 There will also be qualitative benefits associated with providing a strong active use, reducing any potential for blight and, importantly, providing new accommodation.
 The comprehensive redevelopment of the site will improve the efficiency and density of development available on the ailing brownfield site.
-The proposed improvements to the existing streetscape and highways along Paul Street and Queen Street with a focus on shared surface and improved pedestrian permeability and active frontage will create benefits in regard of the character of the vicinity, notably Paul Street by creating stronger communities within the City Centre, as already achieved within Princesshay shopping and residential area. - 3.41 The Co-Living accommodation are likely to have kitchen or lounge areas, which are generally shared dedicated amenity areas, in addition to incorporating additional facilities and amenities.
+The proposed improvements to the existing streetscape and highways along Paul Street and Queen Street with a focus on shared surface and improved pedestrian permeability and active frontage will create benefits regarding the character of the vicinity, notably Paul Street by creating stronger communities within the City Centre, as already achieved within Princesshay shopping and residential area. - 3.33 The co-living accommodation will have kitchen and lounge areas, which are generally shared dedicated amenity areas, in addition to incorporating additional facilities and amenities.
 The shared spaces are designed to facilitate communal activities organised by occupants and promote relationship building and social engagement between residents.
-This then forms a sense of community for residents and has well-being advantages, in addition to the networking opportunities and increased engagement and interaction.
-Also, the proposal for a "pocket park" on the land at the junction of Paul Street and Iron Bridge, increasing the level of planting and informal recreation space, will generate further well-being benefits.

-3.42 This provides opportunities for social interaction between people of different communities, fostering social inclusion and community development, and providing improvements in the vitality and vibrancy among local businesses and shops.
+This then forms a sense of community for residents and has well-being advantages, in addition to networking opportunities, and increased engagement and interaction.
+Also, the proposal for a "pocket park" on the land at the junction of Paul Street and Iron Bridge, increasing the level of planting and informal recreation space, will generate further well-being benefits. - 3.34 This provides opportunities for social interaction between people of different communities, fostering social inclusion and community development, and providing improvements in the vitality and vibrancy among local businesses and shops.
 The new accommodation will also protect the countryside in meeting the increasing demand for delivering new homes.